 A boatswain chair is used for supporting and hoisting a single person in a sitting position.
 The chair size is 60×30 cm, with a 25 mm thick plank.
 Cleats extending in front to at least 23 cm should be securely fixed under the chair at both ends.
 The chair is supported by a suitable sling passing through the four corner holes in the chair for proper stability.

 The suspension rope is fixed to overhead support or passed through a pulley block fastened to such support.
 The free end is secured to a conveniently accessible anchorage and the person in the chair must wear a safety belt, the lifeline of which is secured to the tackle supporting the chair.
 In case the person requires doing welding or cutting he should not use a fiber rope sling.

-In exchange, the bosun chair does not allow the freedom of movement necessary for climbing, and the occupant is generally hoisted or lowered into place using the rope alone.
+In exchange, the bosun chair or boatswain chair does not allow the freedom of movement necessary for climbing, and the occupant is generally hoisted or lowered into place using the rope alone.
 Some bosun chairs consist of little more than a short plank and a suitable set of ropes to suspend it from; these are usually used with a separate harness in case the user should slip off the plank.

 As well as on ships and boats where they originated, bosun’s chairs are also used for working at height on buildings and other structures.
 In commercial window cleaning, the term ‘bosun’s chair’ is used for other devices suspended from a rope and equipped with seat boards, such as controlled descent apparatus.

 The risk assessment should cover rescue procedures should an emergency occur.
 The installation and use of a boatswain’s chair must be supervised by an experienced and competent person.